rust-lang/blog.rust-lang.org/posts/2020-05-15-five-years-of-rust.md

 presence in production has grown exponentially.
 We wanted to share some statistics on just how much Rust has grown.

-- Rust has been voted ["Most Loved Programming"][mlp] every year in the past four Stack Overflow developer surveys since it went 1.0.
+- Rust has been voted ["Most Loved Programming Language"][mlp] every year in the past four Stack Overflow developer surveys since it went 1.0.
 - We have served over 2.25 Petabytes (1PB = 1,000 TB) of different versions of the
   compiler, tooling, and documentation this year alone!